VisionandCognition/NHP-TemplateScripts/README.md

 ## Step 7: Warp the ONPRC18 DTI template
 The [ONPRC18 template](https://www.nitrc.org/projects/onprc18_atlas) includes DTI information that can be warped to an individual.
 This is a little more involved than anatomical warps as tensor information is directional and needs to be corrected for spatial warps.
 For this to work, you will need the ONPRC18 files in NMTv2 space.
-They are not included in this repository but you can download them [here](https://www.dropbox.com/scl/fo/gedql1yoldgfbstjs9fxv/h?rlkey=3u21wzukc19pfdg17xl4vk76g&dl=0).
+They are not included in this repository, but you can download them [here for NMTv2_sym](https://www.dropbox.com/scl/fo/mrqj7j7xt26e3b78dt3yv/AH0Y1wdWjxI-2Pqp_V4R0v8?rlkey=zty45rm5coa70ld7qb2ucdwsd&dl=0) or [here for NMTv2_asym](https://www.dropbox.com/scl/fo/alj3hjetzcedl8gkiwa3d/AMkK8g3bOIC-XPCULRpHi9I?rlkey=l5764g8fh5i6wfs8vyu8g7d0s&dl=0).
 Place the folder `supplemental_ONPRC18` in the root folder of your NMT version (in this case the NMT_v2.0_sym) where you also see the other `supplemental_XXXX` folders.

 <b>Please note</b>: these scripts require installation of [ANTs](https://andysbrainbook.readthedocs.io/en/latest/ANTs/ANTs_Overview.html) (Advanced Normalization Tools)
 <br> <br>